 Then, add meatballs and simmer for an additional 5 – 10 minutes.

 Ladle into servings bowls and serve with fresh parsley.

 If you’re not following Whole30, you can also add orzo to the soup or/and some parmesan to the meatballs.

-Orzo pasta is a tiny grain-shaped pasta that looks similar to rice.
-Another good pasta option if you decide to add it would be acini de pepe.
+Orzo pasta is a tiny grain-shaped pasta that looks similar to rice, which would be amazing in this soup.
+Another good pasta option, if you decide to add it, would be acini de pepe.

 Acini de pepe is those small little round balls of pasta that you often see in this soup as well.

 Tip: for even more flavorful meatballs, leave the baked chicken meatball mix to refrigerate overnight to allow all of the flavors to absorb and intensify.

 How to Serve Whole30 Italian Wedding Soup

 While this soup in itself is a meal, sometimes you just want a little variety and that’s okay!
 Some great additions to serve along this soup are: